AlexandraGna/Portfolio/README.md

 For comprehensive technical documentation, implementation details, and extended experimental results, refer to the [complete thesis](https://github.com/AlexandraGna/Evolutionary_Neural_Architecture_Search_for_Autonomous_Agents/blob/main/Volkswagen_Thesis_Report.pdf){:target="_blank"}.
 A summary of key findings has been published in the conference proceedings [here](https://www.esann.org/sites/default/files/proceedings/2025/ES2025-122.pdf){:target="_blank"}.

-Note: The implementation code is proprietary to Volkswagen and is not publicly available.
+Note: The implementation code belongs to Volkswagen and is not publicly available.

 <!-- ------------------------------------------------------